Where do US states stand on abortion bans as new Trump era dawns?

 SOUTH CAROLINA - The Supreme Court upheld a hotly contested "fetal heartbeat" ban last year, rejecting a legal challenge by Planned Parenthood.

 TENNESSEE* - Banned.
 There are no exceptions for rape or incest.
+In October, a Tennessee court blocked enforcement of the ban in certain medical emergencies.

 TEXAS* – Banned.
 Anyone providing an abortion can face up to life in prison.
 There are no exceptions for rape or incest.

-Several cities and counties have also banned what they call "abortion trafficking" - the act of transporting a person along their roads for an abortion.
+Several counties have also banned what they call "abortion trafficking" - the act of transporting a person along their roads for an abortion.
 The roads include highways connecting Texas to New Mexico where abortion is legal.

 UTAH* - A Utah judge has blocked a trigger ban pending a legal challenge by Planned Parenthood, meaning abortion remains legal up to 18 weeks.